fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 They can be trained on just about anything that takes a sequence as an input and also outputs a sequence.

-Remember our forecasting task from the last chapter?
+Remember our forecasting task from the last lab?
 The winning solution to the forecasting problem was a seq2seq model.
 Text summarization is another useful application.
 Seq2seq models can also be trained to output a series of actions, such as a sequence of trades that